nikpl7777/drafter-highlevel-tech-overiview/README.md

 For **Frontend**, I would go with React.

-These are rather suggestions, perhaps requires further discussions.
-However, the technology choose doesn't directly affect high-level architecture.

 > These are just suggestions, perhaps requires further disscussions.
 However, technology choose doesn't directly affect high-level architecture.

 ## High-level entities

-The general idea to achieve the ability to generate documents based on the preconfigured flexible template is to **get everything needed** for the final document:
+The general idea to achieve the ability to generate documents based on the preconfigured flexible template is to **all entities needed** for the final document:

 1. _Document Template_
 2. _Questionnaire Results_